vassiliphilippov/erct-papers/_papers/12-wijekumar-et-al-2012-structure-strategy-4th-graders.md

       study states that the intervention lasted “6–7 months,” which is shorter than a full academic year (often 9–10 months).
 Therefore, Y is not satisfied.
   b:
-    met: false
+    met: true
     explanation: >-
-      They did not allocate equivalent resources or tools to control classrooms; the intervention group had exclusive access to the ITSS system.
+      Although the ITSS group used the system for 30–45 minutes weekly as a substitute, total instructional time was identical.
+Since the study aimed to test the tutoring system's impact—not extra time—the control group's standard instruction is balanced.
     quote: >-
-      "…the control group in each school used the same language arts curriculum… whereas the intervention group used ITSS for 30–45 min each week as a partial substitute for the regular curriculum."
-(Method section)
+      "Teachers in the intervention condition were advised and regularly reminded to use ITSS for 30–45 min each week as a partial substitute for the regular language arts curriculum, while the control group continued using the same language arts curriculum."
+(Methods section)
     analysis: >-
-      To meet B (Balanced Control Group), any extra budget, time, or resources given to the treatment group should also be allocated to the control group.
-      Although total instructional time was kept identical, the ITSS group received a specialized tutoring software that was not provided to the control group.
-      The control classes simply continued with the standard curriculum, without an alternative intervention of equal scope or intensity.
-Hence, B is not met.
+      Under the updated Balanced Control Group (B) criterion, the absence of extra resources in the control group is acceptable when the extra resource (ITSS tutoring) is the treatment variable.
+Since both groups received identical total instructional time and the intervention is defined by the use of ITSS, the control group is balanced relative to the treatment group.
+Therefore, B is now met.
   g:
     met: false
     explanation: >-